Can you imagine wining the lottery?

 I was instantly intrigued…

 What could be so shocking about Richard's lottery methods?
 Is he doing something illegal or what?

-As you play the video you’re told about a guy called Richard Lustig, a Florida-based 7 times lottery grand prize winner who says he’s willing to share with you the lottery winning methods that have completely changed his life.
+Play the video and you're told about Richard Lustig; a Florida-based 7 times lottery grand prize winner who ready and willing to share with you the lottery winning methods that changed his life.

 The video shows us Richard's big lotto check, his house, complete with a swimming pool and cars and motorbikes parked on the driveway.

-Richards says winning the lottery has got nothing to do with luck but by following his strategies to put the odds in your favour.
+Richards says winning the lottery has got nothing to do with luck, but follow his strategies and you'll put the odds in your favour.

-This isn’t the first program I’ve come across that makes big claims like this; programs like Lotto Magic, Lottery Winner University and The Lotto Crusher say they’ve created 100’s of big-time lottery winners.
+This isn't the first program I've come across that makes big claims like this; programs like Lotto Magic, Lottery Winner University and The Lotto Crusher also say they've created 100's of big-time lottery winners.

-The strange thing about Richard’s Lottery Secrets is that they claim it’s free… all you pay is the shipping and handling.
+The strange thing about Richard's Lottery Secrets is they claim it's free… all you pay is the shipping and handling.

 What shipping and handling?
 This is a downloadable PDF file emailed to you once you've sent payment.

 Richard Lustig is a real person living in Florida and yes, he has actually won 7 grand prizes, winning over $1 million in prizes between 1993 and 2010.

 Media outlets like to invite him on just before a big rollover draw to share some of his ‘winning tips', like this interview on Good Morning America:

-One of Richard’s biggest ‘secrets’ is that he reinvests his lottery winnings into playing new games, though exactly how much he’s spent on the lottery over the years is unknown.
+One of Richard's biggest ‘secrets' is he reinvests his lottery winnings to play new games, though exactly how much he's spent on the lottery over the years is not known.

 It's also worth pointing out Richard is no multimillionaire, though he's won the lottery 7 times, he's total winnings amount to $1,047,060.58, and one of those prizes was a jackpot of $842,152.91 back in 2002.